Need Help? Give us a call.

 One of the biggest draws that Square Payroll offers will depend on whether or not you’re already using Square POS systems.
 If you have your employees and contractors clock in and out through your Square POS system, their timecards will automatically sync with your Square Payroll app.

 Essentially, calculating paychecks for hourly members of your team becomes a non-issue if you use a Square POS’s time-tracking abilities and pay your team with Square Payroll.
-In fact, with Square Point of Sale and Square Payroll, paying contractors on an hourly basis is perhaps the easiest this process will ever be.
+In fact, with Square Point of Sale and Payroll, paying contractors on an hourly basis is perhaps the easiest this process will ever be.

-Square Payroll direct deposits will rely on members of your team having successfully linked their bank accounts to their Square online payroll account.
+Square Payroll direct deposit will rely on members of your team having successfully linked their bank accounts to their Square online payroll account.
 If they do that, then they’ll receive their direct deposit paychecks according to the cadence that you choose for your payroll.
 For your paycheck cadence, Square will allow you to choose one of four schedules:

 If you want to change your direct deposit schedule after setting up your account, then you’ll have to contact Square to see if they’re able to accommodate the switch.